-On March 13, 2017 we held a Safety Target Setting Coordination & Training Workshop sponsored by FHWA and NHTSA.
+Last year we held a Safety Target Setting Coordination & Training Workshop sponsored by FHWA and NHTSA.
 Members from the State Highway Safety Office (SHSO), Oahu MPO, Maui MPO, Department of Health and Department of Transportation were invited.
 The instructors assisted our state by providing background, requirements and methods for us to use.
-The performance measures provided in this HSIP report

-2017 Hawaii Highway Safety Improvement Program match those in the Highway Safety Plan.
-We will provide our performance measures to the MPOs to assist them with developing their performance measures.
+The performance measures provided in the HSIP report match those in the Highway Safety Plan.
+We have provided our performance measures to the MPOs to assist them with developing their performance measures.